Kmeakin/walrus-report/src/20-reference.md

 #### Nominal typing
 Structs are also named and therefore *nominally-typed*: two structs declared with different names have different types, even if they have exactly the same contents.
-Nominal typing of structs allows the contents of an aggregate datatype to be separated from the intended meaning of the type.
+Nominal typing of structs allows the contents of an aggregate data type to be separated from the intended meaning of the type.
 For example, a coordinate in 3D space, and a date in day-month-year format can both be represented as a `(Int, Int, Int)` 3-tuple, but this would create an opportunity for two types with